joaomanojr/wormvars/README.md

 # How to use it on your system:

-  Basically you will need to build and satisfy dependencies for sources under **wormvars** directory, check **include** directory also.
-It will be needed to poll fs_thread() (fs_thread(0) to be precise) from your code main loop allowing it to do its relocation using flash_ready() as semaphore-like barrier to FLASH device access.
+  Basically you will need to build and satisfy dependencies for sources under **wormvars** directory, check **include** directory also - notably flash, timers and crc32 routines.

+  Note that your system as a whole doesn't need to use Protothreads: they were used just to ease code writing and as it were already used on system when this module were first designed.
+Just polling fs_thread() (fs_thread(0) to be precise) from your code main loop allowing it to do its relocation using flash_ready() as semaphore-like barrier to FLASH device access will suffice.

-  Take a look into FLASH definitions at wormvars.c, it current runs on a 8 4k sized sector pool with a minimum of 2 blank sectors available at anytime:
+  Take a look into FLASH definitions at wormvars.c, it current runs on a 8 sectors with 4096 bytes.
+The minimum of 2 blank sectors is defined to avoid unnecessary relocation while giving some space for it to occur as some variables will need to be relocated to allow sector erases:

+**wormvars**
   ``` c
   #define FS_MIN_BLANKSECTORS 2